grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 In the cargo hold, Hemi unchained the pile of rusty bicycles from the tie-down points on the wall.

-"As you may be aware," said Percy looking at the bit of a gut Shakes was showing after stashing away his giant portion of Owen's meal, "submarining is maybe not the healthiest of occupations --- even when we're not being fucking shot at.
+"As you may be aware," said Percy looking at the bit of a gut Shakes was showing after stashing away his giant portion of Gregory's meal, "submarining is maybe not the healthiest of occupations --- even when we're not being fucking shot at.
 As a captain, it is my duty to look after all aspects of the welfare of my crew.
 For that reason I encourage time spent on deck for the fresh air --- when fuckin' possible --- and require participation in all _Prospect_ bicycle races."
 She pointed down the empty cargo hold.
 "Generally, we conduct races when... well, when the fucking hold is empty enough that we can."

-"Fuckin' Cool," said Shakes.
+"Fuckin' cool," said Shakes.
 "What's the rules?"

 "The single rule is: don't get fucking hurt... badly," said Percy.

 "That's fuckin' it?"

-'That's fuckin' it."
+'That's it."
 Percy pointed over to the pile of bicycles that Hemi was untangling and tossing one-by-one towards them.
 "Select your steed.
 Choose carefully, most have a surprise or two."

+[//]: # (2k words from last EDIT point)

 Shakes looked over the bicycles, which could only be called 'bicycles' if the only thing you knew about bicycles was that they had two wheels.
 Piled on the grating of the deck, they looked more like a giant rusting Mikado set laid out to play.
 Any individual bicycle appeared to be missing some critical part or another: a seat, or handle bars, or pedals.
 Or one of the wheels would have a giant dent in it so there was no chance it would roll smoothly.
 One or two appeared to be missing structural tubes and looked like they would collapse under the weight of an adult.
 Some were clearly bikes intended for children, with tiny wheels and faded and ripped streamers hanging from their tiny handlebars.
 On one someone had welded a motorcycle fork with a motorcycle wheel.
 Shakes guessed that particular 'bicycle' must weigh more than 50 kilograms.